Stuycs-K/final-project-5-shek-lawrence-schwartzberg-david/WORKLOG.md

 - added line clearing
 - in board class: made it so that currentRow represents topmost row of the piece, currentCol represents leftmost col of piece
   - the rotations are somewhat working better but checking collisions might be more broken

+### 5/25
+- fixed bugs with piece dropping and going out of bounds
+- updated drop shadow to account for pieces that were in the way